 CTAs must be able to participate in a supportive and highly professional manner to help medical students meet their learning objectives, including all aspects of verbal and non-verbal communication, as well as clinical and medical techniques, to ensure patient comfort.

 CTAs will become confident and certified through the IMP’s intensive training session, which covers anatomy, medical terminology, physician-patient communication, and physical exam skills.
 It involves team-building exercises, large- and small-group workshops, and hands-on curriculum practice using task trainers.

-FCTA exams occur in the fall term, from September to October.
+FCTA (Female CTA) exams occur in the fall term, from September to October.
 We run six FCTA sessions during this time.

-MCTA exams occur in the winter term, from January to April.
+MCTA (Male CTA) exams occur in the winter term, from January to April.
 We run two MCTA sessions during this time.

 All CTAs must be flexible: sessions normally place on Thursdays, but not always.
 FCTAs, are scheduled for up to six sessions.
 MCTAs are scheduled for up to two sessions during the year.

 Yes.
-It is important that CTAs work with male and female students on their technique and communication skills to ensure they deliver a safe and respectful examination.
+It is important that CTAs work with students of all genders on their technique and communication skills to ensure they deliver a safe and respectful examination.